nandiniyamani/nandiniyamani/README.md

 • Designed a PWM-based embedded system to control a 12V DC motor's speed via Bluetooth (HC-05), enabling wireless adjustment from a mobile app.
 • Integrated an I2C LCD display for real-time motor speed feedback.

+**🧠Spike Sorting in Neurobiology using Wavelet Transform, PCA, and GMM** •Developed a MATLAB-based pipeline for detecting and sorting neural spikes using bandpass filtering and threshold-based peak detection, improving signal-to-noise ratio in simulated neural recordings.
+•Implemented PCA and K-means clustering to classify spikes into neuron-specific clusters, achieving 90%+ clustering accuracy on synthetic data.
+•Benchmarked algorithm efficiency across varying sampling rates and noise levels, validating robustness for real-time neurophysiological data preprocessing.

 📜 Certifications & Technical Achievements
 -----
 🏆 Certified by SAS- JMP (DOE, SPC, etc.)
 🏆 Certified by LinkedIn Learning – Verilog, Perl, Computer Architecture Essentials
-🏆 Certificate by Purdue University – Semiconductor Fabrication 101 (FEOL and BEOL process)

-🏆 Certificate by Udemy - Design Verification with SystemVerilog/UVM
+🏆 Certificate by Purdue University – Semiconductor Fabrication 101 (FEOL and BEOL process) 🏆 Certificate by Udemy - Design Verification with SystemVerilog/UVM